freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Data.World.md

 ###<a name="GetApnsForMccMnc">GetApnsForMccMnc</a> ( s ) &rarr; a(ssssss)

 **Description:** Retrieves a list of data connectivity (GPRS, EDGE, 3G)  access point names for MCC or concatenated MCC and MNC.
-Raises <a href="specs/org.freesmartphone.Error/#InvalidParameter">InvalidParameter</a> if not found.
+Raises [InvalidParameter](specs/org.freesmartphone.Error.InvalidParameter)</a> if not found.

 ***Parameters:****